Company Core Values - Defined With 5 Inspiring Examples

 5. Gather feedback

-If your company has undergone a period of change or growth, it’s worth revisiting your values to ensure they still align with your strategic goals.
+If your company has undergone a period of change, growth or it's been a couple of years, it’s worth revisiting your values to ensure they still align with your strategic goals.
 Use employee surveys to check the perception of your values amongst staff and gauge whether improvements could be made.

 Promote your company's core values with SnapComms communication software.
 Our range of tools and templates makes it easy to build your values into visual assets your employees interact with regularly.
-Make sure your core values are built into your internal communication strategy and overall employee experience.
+Ensure your core values are built into your internal communication strategy and overall employee experience.

 Discover the SnapComms Platform